tomiyee/e-paper-photos/image_processing/README.md

 python main.py
 ```

-The color images are converted to binary images (each pixel is either pure black or white) using the Floyd-Steinberg dithering algorithm.
+The color images are converted to grayscale images using the Floyd-Steinberg dithering algorithm.
 If you want to load the BMP files from an SD card, you are done.
 Otherwise, the scsript will generate a header file with the bitmaps loaded as a list of char arrays.